 - a.
 To what specific need is the institution responding in developing the proposed program?
-Students enrolled in the Department of English and an English Related Area often do so with the intent of preparing for a graduate program.
-Graduate school application reviewers have been confounded by the nature of the Montana Western transcript which does not list the Related Area as a "major" even though the coursework and credits are similar to single-discipline majors at other institutions. - b.
+Students enrolled in the Department of English and an English Related Area often do so with the intent of preparing for a graduate program, the expressed mission of said degree program.
+Graduate school applications have been confounded by the nature of the Montana Western transcript which does not list the related area as a "major" even though the coursework and credits are similar to single-discipline majors at other institutions (including UM). - b.
 How will students and any other affected constituencies be served by the proposed program?
 The current proposal will make it possible for students to be issued a transcript and a diploma that actually reflects their course of study.
-Additionally, the proposal provides for three Minors within the English B.A. program so that students can more easily tailor the programs to their interests and career plans.
-It would also be possible for students to combine the new English Major with minors in a totally unrelated discipline that are currently being developed. - c.
+Additionally, the proposal provides for three "tracks" within the English BA program so that students can more easily tailor the programs to their interests and career plans. - c.
 What is the anticipated demand for the program?
 How was this determined?
-As of Fall 2010 there were a total of 34 students officially enrolled in the single B.A.
-Option in Literature and Writing.
-An additional 29 students were enrolled in the B.S.
-Secondary Education Option ("Major").
-The students in this teacher preparation program use much of the same coursework used in the proposed English major as well as the existing Literature and Writing Option so there are currently 63 students enrolled in English programs at Montana Western.
-The demand for these programs has been increasing and is expected to remain strong.
+As of Fall 2009 there were a total of 264 students officially enrolled in the single B.A.
+Arts degree/major with its seven option areas and 43 related areas.
+This is approximately 25% of total enrollment at Montana Western.

 - a.
 What is the connection between the proposed program and existing programs at the institution?
 These changes, while possibly appearing on paper as an expansion of programs, actually represent a streamlining of the English offerings at Montana Western.
-Our current program offers a B.A.
-Option with a Core of English courses (46-52 credits) all program students take, and a list of Related Areas (24-32 credits) in which students choose to focus.
-There are currently three such Related Areas listed with the Literature and Writing Core in the 2010-11 Montana Western catalog (Note: although students may select any Related Area not just those listed in connect to a Core, nearly all English students choose from the three listed). - b.
+Our current program offers a BA with a Core of English courses (46-52 credits) all program students take, and a list of Related Areas (24-32 credits) in which students choose to focus.
+There are currently three such Related Areas listed with the Literature and Writing Core in the 2009-10 Montana Western catalog (Note: although students may select any Related Area not just those listed in connect to a Core, nearly all English students choose from the three listed). - b.
 Will approval of the proposed program require changes to any existing programs at the institution?
 If so, please describe.